Yes, unfortunately, there are a few things beyond our control which may prevent a successful smart meter installation.

 But you can help to ensure things go smoothly too.

-To make the installation a success you can check the following list before you even make an appointment.
+To make the installation a success you can check the following things before you even make an appointment.
 If any one of these is a problem, the engineer will have trouble installing your smart meter.

 - Check your meters are accessible.
 This means they’re not behind a panel, wall or cupboard, they’re not more than 8ft (2.5m) above the ground, and they have about 2ft (60cm) of space around them.
 If we can’t get to your existing meters, we won't be able to install a smart meter just yet.
 We also ask where your gas meter is, to make sure that we have the right equipment available to complete the installation.